pettik/Udemy--vanillawebprojects-20/README.md

 - same as an original

-# 20th of 20 Vanilla Javascript project
+# 20th of 20 Vanilla Javascript projects

 | ID | Project | URL Link |
 |---|---|---|